Second Federal Republic of Mexico: Economics

-Structure of Government
+Structure

 The Constitution of 1857 restored the federalist system granting each state a level of sovereignty to be shared with the federal government.
 Both federal and the state governments continued to be divided into legislative, executive, and judicial branches.
 In contrast to previous Mexican constitutions, congress was also now made unicameral.

-Science and Education
+Science and education

 Vidal Alcocer, the Mexican philanthropist who founded and maintained a series of free schools during the era of the Second Republic.

 There were 2,400 primary schools by 1860, an increase from 1,310 in 1843.

 The Colegio de San Ildefonso established classes in drawing, French, English, and law.
 In 1850, the College of San Juan de Letran established chairs in athletics, bookkeeping, and carpentry.
 The College of St. Gregory established classes in athletics and typography, and begun also holding classes on agriculture.

 In 1851, a school for teachers was founded in Guadalajara.
 A business college was founded in 1854.
 In 1856, Minister of Development Ignacio Siliceo passed a measure for the establishment of a School of Agriculture, and set aside funds for that purpose.
 In 1859, Dr. José Eleuterio González founded a school of medicine in Monterey.

 A 'Society for the Beneficience for the education and mercy of poor children'(Sociedad Beneficiencia para la educacion y amparo de la ninez desvalida) was founded by the philanthropist Vidal Alcocer in October 1846.
 In 1858, the Society, in spite of an ongoing civil war, managed to raise funds for and maintain thirty three schools for poor children, attended by seven thousand students, teaching them reading and writing, grammar and arithmetic, art, religious instruction, and music.
 In at least one institution they also managed to provide food, board, and clothing.

 The Academy of San Carlos, an art school flourished in the years immediately after the Mexican-American War, being funded through a national lottery.
 Its first art exposition was held in 1850.
 It was also the first public building in the country to be illuminated at night with gas lighting.

 A naval school was established at Isla del Carmen in 1854.
 In 1857 another one was founded at the Fortress of San Juan de Ulúa.

 The Commission of Military Statistics established in 1839 was reorganized as the Mexican Society of Geography and Statistics in 1850 and was officially incorporated in 1851 by congress which also granted the society an annual stipend.
 In 1860 it published a survey of Mexican languages.
 In 1862 it published a geographic report on Michoacán.

 In 1859, the botanist Leonardo Oliva, published a survey of the flora in the state of Jalisco.

 Mexican scholars compiled a ten volume Diccionario universal de historia y de geografía (Universal Dictionary of History and Geography) in the years from 1853 to 1856.